S3ler/mqtt-sn-gateway/README.md

 untested means: not implemented yet, but most likely to come in the future ( can also provide a implementation for me )

-## Purchasing and Test Hardware
+## Purchasing and Test Prototyping Hardware
-Here we describe sources for purchasing hardware and sources for testing the hardware.
+Here we describe sources for purchasing prototyping hardware and sources for testing the hardware.

 ### ESP8266
 We suggest a **NodeMCU board**, it provides access to all IO Pins of the ESP.